 Jon Harper Postgame Press Conference - Lady Bears vs. Quinnipiac

-Jon Harper enters his first season at Missouri State and 13th coaching alongside his wife and head coach Kellie.
+Jon Harper enters his second season at Missouri State and 14th coaching alongside his wife and head coach Kellie in 2014-15.

-"Missouri State is a place with great history, facilities, community and administrative support, and I look forward to having the opportunity to build on that," Harper said.
+"Missouri State is a place with great history, facilities, community and administrative support, and I look forward to having the opportunity to build on that," Harper said upon his hire.
 "MSU is a big name in the women's basketball world and certainly caught Kellie and my eyes when the position came open."

 While at North Carolina State from 2009-13, Harper tutored four different players to a combination of all-Atlantic Coast Conference, all-ACC Freshman, all-tournament honors and a league Freshman of the Year award.
 Harper helped a team that was predicted to finish ninth in the ACC to a fifth-place finish and NCAA Tournament berth in 2010, as well as a pair of WNIT appearances his final two seasons.